rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/README.md

 - dropout mask like TF, broadcast over time?
 - mixup (port over TF code)

-- CTC/AED loss scales?
-- gradient clipping? global norm variant.
-5.0. seems to solve hiccups.
-- bfloat16 vs float16 vs float32: float16 gives nan, bfloat16 seems to work just like float32
-- grad_scaler: not needed for bfloat16
 - adamw vs adam? note that weight decay param needs to be retuned
 - weight decay? (also dependent on whether adam or adamw)
 - weight decay only on selected layers/modules, like in TF, e.g. not so much on decoder
 - adam eps?
 1e-16 is what we had in TF, maybe better?
 - try CTC only
-- try no specaugment (should overfit then, i.e. reach train loss 0)
+- try no specaugment (should overfit then, i.e. reach train loss 0). try orig specaugment

 - fine tune:
   - linspace vs geomspace?